Learning Fairer Representations with FairVIC: Introduction

 \section{Introduction}

 With the ever-increasing utilisation of Artificial Intelligence (AI) in everyday applications, neural networks have emerged as pivotal tools for automated decision making systems in sectors such as healthcare~\citep{medicalADM}, finance~\citep{financeADM}, and recruitment~\citep{recruitmentADM}.
-However, bias in the data-- stemming from historical inequalities, imbalanced distributions, or flawed feature representations--are often learned by these models, posing significant challenges to fairness.
-Such bias can lead to adverse decisions affecting real lives.
+However, bias in the data--stemming from historical inequalities, imbalanced distributions, or flawed feature representations--are often learned by these models, posing significant challenges to fairness.
+Such bias can lead to real-world harms.
 For instance, several studies have shown how bias in facial recognition technologies disproportionately misidentifies individuals of certain ethnic backgrounds~\citep{facialSoftwareMisclassification, facialSoftwareMisclassification2}, leading to potential discrimination in law enforcement and hiring practices.

-Real-world consequences exemplify the urgent need to address these challenges at the core of AI development.
+This highlights the urgent need to address AI bias.
 Ensuring fairness in deep learning models presents complex challenges, primarily due to the black-box nature of these models, which often complicates understanding and interpreting decisions.
 Moreover, the dynamic and high-dimensional nature of the data involved, combined with nuances in fairness definitions, further complicates the detection and correction of bias.
 This complexity necessitates the development of more sophisticated, inherently fair algorithms.

-Previous mitigation strategies dealing with algorithmic bias -- whether through pre-processing, in-processing, or post-processing -- have significant limitations.
+Previous mitigation strategies dealing with algorithmic bias--whether through pre-processing, in-processing, or post-processing--have significant limitations.
 Pre-processing techniques, which attempt to cleanse biased data, are labour-intensive, dependent on expert intervention~\citep{salimi2019interventional}, and only eliminate considered biases.
 Current in-processing methods frequently lead to unstable models and often rely upon arbitrary definitions of fairness~\citep{fairness-survey}.
 Post-processing techniques, which adjust model predictions directly, ignore deeper issues without addressing the underlying biases in the data and model.
 These approaches lack stability, generalisability, and the ability to ensure fairness across multiple metrics~\citep{berk2017convex}.